 - Enable / Disable - enables or disables the server within the context of Kentico

 To register new servers, click New SMTP server.

 When creating new SMTP servers or editing existing ones on the General tab, you can fill in the same options as described for the default server.
 In addition, you can choose the delivery method for emails:

 - Network - emails are sent directly to the SMTP server defined by the server name and credentials.
 This is the default setting for the default SMTP server defined in Settings -> System -> Emails.

-- Pickup directory from IIS – similar to the Pickup directory, but may be more difficult to configure.
+- Pickup directory from IIS - similar to the Pickup directory, but may be more difficult to configure.
 Choose this method if you are already using Microsoft SMTP servers on Windows Server operating systems.
 You also need to install the SMTP server feature into your IIS and configure it properly.
 See Configure SMTP Email (IIS 7) for more information.
-Note that you need to ensure that the NETWORK SERVICE group has write permissions for the defined pickup folder.
+Note that you have to ensure that the NETWORK SERVICE group has write permissions for the defined pickup folder.